marepstein/project-1/README.md

 For alien bombs,the starting position was indicated using Math.random to pick a number within the array and fire from there.
 I used a similar logic to the bullets, again with array methods, setIntervals and if statements for scoring and lives.

-<h4> Scoring and Lives </h4>:
+<h4> Scoring and Lives: </h4>

-For both the bullet hitting an alien and the bomb hitting a player, I nested an if statement within each function, for aliens this if statement was within a loop due to there being multiple aliens.
+For both the bullet hitting an alien and the bomb hitting a player, I nested an if statement within each function, for aliens this was within a loop due to there being multiple aliens.
 The condition checked whether any cell contained either the player class or the alien class and then removes a life or adds to the user score - as a result of a call to the relevant function.

 ```
 function dropBombs() {